-Producers Direct Inc. Producers Direct Inc is a US-registered non-stock company that was established by Producers Direct to support the growth of Producers Direct's operations and expansion of US-based fundraising opportunities for Producers Direct.
-An application for US 501c3 non-profit status has been submitted and is currently under consideration.
+Producers Direct Inc.: Producers Direct Inc. is a US-registered non-stock company that was established by Producers Direct to support the growth of Producers Direct's operations and expansion of US-based fundraising opportunities for Producers Direct.
+In 2022, Producers Direct Inc. secured US 501c3 non-profit status.
 From September 2021, Producers Direct's COO has been US-based and is employed by Producers Direct Inc.

 Cafédirect Producers Limited (CPL): CPL is the sole Member of Producers Direct.
 CPL is a limited company (Company Number 4804115) owned by the smallholder producer organisations who hold shares in Cafédirect plc.
 CPL activities focus on enhancing the role of producer organisations as shareholders in Cafédirect plc and advancing the role of producers in the governance of Cafédirect plc.
+There were no financial transactions between CPL and Producers Direct during 2022.